Disclaimer: As an Amazon Associate we earn from qualifying purchases on the links to books on this page.

 Here’s a typical scenario.
 A Twitter account has published a photograph which is clearly in contravention of the DMCA law provision.
 The image is appearing in Google search results, since Google indexes Twitter tweets.
 The owner of the copyrighted image sends a properly formatted DMCA takedown via Google’s Webmaster Tools DMCA dashboard which is checked by an attorney, and gives complete and valid information to enable google to locate the image, and sufficient proof to assert the copyright claim.

 Previously Google removed such images as per DMCA provision in law, and with little fuss.
 They respected the law.
 Now, a standard response is being issued – “Not enough information provided.”
-On further querying this response, Google are issuing another cut and paste standard reply, which reads thus:
+On further querying this response, Google is issuing another cut and paste standard reply, which reads thus:

 Thanks for reaching out to us.